Skip to main content

 Gateway Permission Control

 "Gateway Permission" is the first line of defense for CloudBase resource access control.
-When you access CloudBase resources (cloud functions, CloudRun, cloud storage, AI capabilities, etc.) through HTTP API, Open API, or hosting domains, requests first reach the gateway layer, where the gateway decides based on configured policies:
+When requests with CloudBase user identity access CloudBase resources (cloud functions, CloudRun, cloud storage, AI capabilities, etc.) through HTTP API domains, HTTP Access Service domains, or CloudRun domains, the requests first reach the gateway layer, where the gateway decides based on configured policies:

 • Allow: The request passes through the gateway and enters the resource layer for further authentication